karimdeif/multi-tenancy/documentation/README.md

 ### Target architecture `serverless`:

 * One frontend per tenant, one business logic per tenant.
+This is a simplified diagram containing the used elements and dependencies.

 ![](images/Mulit-Tenancy-architecture-codeengine-serverless.png)

 * Just a single tenant.
+This is a simplified diagram containing the used elements and dependencies.

 ![](images/Multi-tenancy-serverless.png)